jhotmann/tasker-phone-modes/README.md

     When you use normal profiles and tasks to change settings dependent on your situation, you either have to create one giant task with a lot of `if` statements in it, or each profile has a task with a lot of the same steps repeated in them.
 With this framework you can change a bunch of settings without creating any extra tasks and all the logic is written in JavaScript which is a lot easier to work with than Tasker's.

+# Installation and Configuration
+**The easy way to install is to head to use the [Taskernet url](https://taskernet.com/shares/?user=AS35m8k7601Z2ol5UAzuT033Ll5H1yhruZrDvDITEN2l4b5o%2Fm1AF9Dpj3WrfO36Pgh2&id=Project%3AModes) for the project to install.** But if you'd like to install manually you can do the following steps:

+1. ### Import Modes.prj.xml into Tasker
+    Long press (or right click) and save the [Modes.prj.xml file](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/Modes.prj.xml) to your phone.
+    Then open up Tasker, long press on a project tab at the bottom, and select Import.
+Then browse to and select the downloaded file.

+1. ### Run Setup task
+    If installing from Taskernet you will be prompted to run the Setup task, otherwise select the Tasks tab for the Modes project in Tasker and open the Setup task.
+Select the play button and follow the on-screen prompts.
+It will ask you for the location you store your config files, a default context when no other primary contexts are active, and if you'd like to periodically check for updates.

+1. ### Customize config files
+    As of version `1.2.0` there is a [Configuration Creator webpage](https://rawgit.com/jhotmann/tasker-phone-modes/master/ConfigCreator/ConfigCreator.html) that you can use to generate a json file and download to your device.
+There is also a `ConfigCreator` task that can be used to launch the configuration creator webpage so you don't need to bookmark the URL.

+1. ### Create profiles and tasks to change the current context

+    Create profiles and tasks *outside of the Modes project (so they don't get overwritten)* that determine when context changes have occurred.
+The name of your config files are important because they need to match a context's name.
+When the `home` context is active, `home.json` is used to lookup the settings for the `home` context.
+You can activate/disactivate contexts within a task or with a profile.
+I personally use profiles to handle the majority of context changes but tasks can be used as well.

+    To activate a context, simply call the `AddToContext` task with the name of the context as the first parameter, and to deactivate a context call the `RemoveFromContext` task with the name of the context as the first parameter.

+    *See the [Examples](#examples) section for my real world configuration files and profiles.*

 # Configuration Spec
 The configuration files each contain a single JSON object with the following properties.
 All properties are optional and a few have default values if they are not specified.
 If you omit a property that doesn't have a default value from your configuration, that setting will remain unchanged.